 Send a text to reach potential customers quickly.
 Consider sending a text after a customer fills out a form fill on your website.

-Some businesses have turned to sms marketing with their business texting number.
+Some businesses have turned to SMS marketing with their landline number.
 Use it to promote various deals or new products to customers.

-Use business texting to remind customers about upcoming events.
+Use landline texting to remind customers about upcoming events.

-Use your business texting number to reach out to customers to check in about a recent service or purchase.
+Use your text-enabled landline to reach out to customers to check in about a recent service or purchase.

 Send customers appointment reminders to cut down on no-shows.

 Nothing will happen if you don't have your landline text-enabled or have a text-to-landline service set up.
 The message will not be delivered and customers who text in expecting a response will not get one.

 A text-to-landline service turns SMS messages into voice messages and delivers them to landline phones.
 This landline texting service doesn't have an interface or inbox for reading or responding to text messages.
 On the other hand, a text-enabled landline accepts text-based messages and delivers them to a unified inbox.
 The text-enabling service will have an interface where you can send SMS and receive SMS.